SharpType/OmniLatinTool-Extension/README.md

 We invite you to pull request here if you are able to contribute to this great tool!

-This tool was design for the software Robofont we don't have the knowledge in house to develop it for Glyphs.
-If you are interested of doing it feel free to reach ou to us!
+This tool was design for the software RoboFont we don't have the knowledge in house to develop it for Glyphs.
+If you are interested of doing it feel free to reach out to us!

 # Credits